RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

 For people familiar with object oriented programming in R, this function takes an existing data frame function, meaning one with a data frame as its first argument and return value, and creates a generic function by the same name, with a method for data frames equal to the original function and one for big data sets using do as shown above.
 The internal R dispatch machinery decides which of the methods to call based on the class of the first argument.
+If `dplyr` is your style, you can keep using it on Hadoop data calling `magic.wand(mutate, TRUE)` or `magic.wand(filter, TRUE)`.
+The optional second and third arguments to `magic.wand` help the function process its argument's arguments in the way appropriate for that function, more details in `help(magic.wand)`.

 ## Grouping